How to Connect REST and gRPC APIs to GraphQL Federation with Cosmo Connect

 The problem with the BFF approach is that instead of creating NxM connections between frontend and backend services, you've just moved the problem to the BFF layer, creating NxM connections between frontend and BFF services.

-The Supergraph approach, on the other hand, unifies all APIs into a graph.
+The federated graph approach, on the other hand, unifies all APIs into a graph.
 This serves as a single entry point for all applications, including web apps, mobile, chat applications, and now LLM agents using the Model Context Protocol (MCP).

 But—and this is a big but— until now, the cost of creating a Supergraph was simply too high.

-The problem: Unifying all your APIs is was impossible
+The problem: unifying all your APIs was impossible

 A Supergraph is an abstraction layer on top of existing internal and external APIs.
+It’s essentially a federated GraphQL graph that unifies many backend services into a single schema and execution layer.
 While it's proven to be very beneficial for serving many different applications with many backend services, most of these services don't speak GraphQL, nor do they understand the Federation protocol.

 If you have to implement and deploy a new Subgraph for every handful of fields, you end up with a lot of Subgraphs, even though all they do is proxy between the Supergraph and the existing underlying services.